bentaysum/1D_model_rebuild/README.md

 to enable the photochemistry routine to function over 3 chemistry time-steps, and also the 5 sub- timesteps within each chemistry timestep.

+## 08/04/2020

+Created a quick routine that computes the perturbation vector within the 1-D Model

+	- Lines 2358 in physiq.F
+	- pertvector in TLMvars and TLM_initialise
+	- Line 1344 in physiq.F

+# BUG

+TLM Matrix becomes essentially 0 at the very first iteration.
+Why?

 ## 07/04/2020